 As a member of the scientific advisory board of the Centres for Disease control of Guangdong, China, Koopmans has advised on the building of the laboratory capacity for emerging infectious disease detection in the Guangdong region.

 Koopmans has authored scientific research papers and journal articles backed by Chinese Communist Party grants.

 In a biography provided by the WHO it’s stated that she has “ongoing research collaborations trying to unravel emergence and spread of viruses through the animal production chain in this region”.

 New call for a full investigation

-[UPDATE] A group of 24 scientists, social scientists, and science communicators, who include the signatories of the open letter published on March 4, published a second open letter on April 7 calling for a new inquiry into the origins of SARS-CoV-2 that would include biosafety and biosecurity experts, biodata analysts, and experienced forensic investigators.
+A group of 24 scientists, social scientists, and science communicators, who include the signatories of the open letter published on March 4, published a second open letter on April 7 calling for a new inquiry into the origins of the Covid-19 pandemic that would include biosafety and biosecurity experts, biodata analysts, and experienced forensic investigators.

 “Calling for a full investigation into the origins of the pandemic by the best available means is not intended to point fingers at any one country,” the letter’s signatories said.